grpc/proposal/A72-open-telemetry-tracing.md

 All related APIs here are experimental until OpenTelemetry metrics [gRPC A66][A66] is design and implementation complete.

-### New Function In OpenTelemetry Plugin
+### Tracing Function In OpenTelemetry Plugin
 We will add tracing functions in grpc-open-telemetry plugin, along with OpenTelemetry metrics [gRPC A66][A66].
 Languages will keep using the same gRPC infrastructures, e.g. interceptor and stream tracer to implement the feature.
 We keep the grpc-census plugin to allow users who already depend on grpc-census to continue using it for newer grpc versions.
-In the new function we will produce the same tracing information as we produce for Census.
+In the new tracing function we will produce the same tracing information as we produce for Census.
 But due to API differences between OpenCensus and OpenTelemetry, the trace information is represented slightly differently.
-The OpenCensus `MessageEvent` fields maps to OpenTelemetry event attributes:
+In the new tracing function, the client will add `Event`s (name:
+`Outbound message sent` and `Inbound message read`) with corresponding attributes, mapped from OpenCensus `MessageEvent` fields:

 | OpenCensus Trace Message Event Fields | OpenTelemetry Trace Event Attribute Key |
 |---------------------------------------|-----------------------------------------|